csekri/tkzgeom/README.md

 ![icon](icon/ico_big.png)
 # TkzGeom

-*This branch is a rewrite of the original software from the ground up.
+*This is a rewrite of the original software from the ground up.
 It is in early stages of development, hence expect missing features and bugs.
-You find the working original version in the main branch.*
+You find the working original version in the branch named "old_version".*

 *The reason of the rewriting is to redesign the program in OOP style, reducing the repetitive codebase and allowing for easier future scalability.
 Having developed the original program gives the best insight for engineering/design improvement possibilities in this new version.*